IT Hall Of Fame

 Nominations may be submitted by solution providers, vendors, distributors, journalists or analysts.

-Nominations for the 2013 open Nov.
-5 and end Jan.
-18. Inductees are announced each year at the CompTIA Annual Member Meeting.
+Nominations for 2014 open Nov.
+11 and end Jan.
+10. Click here to nominate a qualified individual or organization.
+Inductees are announced each year at the CompTIA Annual Member Meeting.